Zalkind Hourwitz

-Zalkind Hourwitz (1751–1812) was a Polish Jew from Lublin living in Metz then Paris, active in the political discussions of the French Revolution.
-His essay, Vindication of the Jews, was one of three winning essays answering the Royal Society of Arts and Sciences in the city of Metz's question : "Are there means for making the Jews happier and more useful in France?"
+Zalkind Hourwitz (1751–1812) was a Polish Jew who moved from Lublin to Metz and later Paris, where he became a prominent voice in French Revolutionary politics.
+His essay, Vindication of the Jews, was one of three winners in a contest held by the Royal Society of Arts and Sciences in Metz, which famously asked: "Are there means for making the Jews happier and more useful in France?"